 - For a user to be able to export data submitted only by users of the same partner, the user must also have "View" permission.

 There will be no change to the existing users effective permissions.
 More specifically, users who currently have "Edit" rights will be granted "Create" and "Delete" rights automatically, and those who have "View" rights will automatically be granted "Export" rights.

 The permissions dialog has been updated to look like the following:

 The "View All", "Edit All"and "Manage All Users" permissions have been replaced with checkboxes to the left that determine whether each permission applies only to records that belong to the user's partner, or to all partners.
-Take a look at our Reference Manual for a full list of all the available Permissions and their explanation.

 We hope the new permission types will facilitate your work and will ensure that your users are only accessing the required information.